Duplicate Codex accounts warning: what it means

 No. Profile names are separate.
 The warning is based on account IDs returned during login, not the display names you choose.

-Can I avoid the warning for business seats?
+Can I avoid the warning?

 Does CodexUse change how the Codex CLI stores tokens?